theno/fabsetup/README.md

 # fabsetup

-Set up and maintain a local or remote (Ubuntu) linux system.
+Set up and maintain on a local or remote (Ubuntu) linux system.

 ## Installation